 Transfer of knowledge and technology to the industrial sector is an integral part of the institute’s activities.

-Globally, 12 research projects in collaboration within the industry were active in 2019, including the Esteve-ICIQ and Henkel-ICIQ joint units.
-These units are a unique model of collaboration in an open innovation environment.
+Globally, 11 research projects in collaboration within the industry were active in 2021, including the new AiCuries-ICIQ joint unit, a unique model of collaboration in an open innovation environment.

 Projects with Industry

 |Research Field||Type of companies||Earnings in 2021||R&D Projects||International Projects|

 |Heterogeneous Catalysis||Materials, petrochemical||91.000 €||1||1|

 Evolution of revenues from industrial collaborations

 As for 2021 highlights related to ICIQ’s Technology Development Units, Crysforma participated in online fairs and brokerage events such as CPhI and Open Innovation Forum (Biocat).
 Crysforma also carried out promotional activities related to Next Generation which have increased its client’s interest to participate in proposals for competitive funding.